YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2014-05-10-Servo-Motor-Driver-Project.md

     <figcaption>Fig.12 (Right) Finished PCB, Back Side</figcaption>
 </figure>

-Fig.13 shows the finished motor driver in use, driving a brushed DC motor (only one of the 3 phases are used).
+Fig.13 shows the finished motor driver in use, driving a brushed DC motor (only one of the 3 phases is used).
 <figure>
     <a href="/images/2014-05-10-Servo-Motor-Driver-Project/test-product.jpg"><img src="/images/2014-05-10-Servo-Motor-Driver-Project/test-product.jpg"></a>
     <figcaption>Fig.13 Driving a Brushed DC Motor</figcaption>